Ben Greene: Fascist friends

 Shocked by conditions in Germany, Greene formed the idea that Britain should co-operate with Nazi officials in order to facilitate the emigration of as many threatened Germans as possible.
 However, he fell under the influence of an English-born Nazi diplomat, Ernst Wilhelm Bohle, who was all too ready to exploit his naivety.
 Greene briefly joined the Peace Pledge Union, and started the Peace and Progress Information Service (PPIS) to publish information provided to him by Bohle.
-Greene tried to connect with anyone who was opposed to war, including fascists, and even joined the British Peoples Party (BPP), becoming its treasurer.
+Greene tried to connect with anyone who was opposed to war, including fascists, and later joined the British People's Party (BPP), becoming its treasurer.

 In December 1939 Greene ghosted The Truth About the War for the BPP.
 Attlee saw a copy, and was shocked by its "pro-Hitler" tone and its claims that the Poles had been the authors of their own misfortunes.
 Greene was a frequent speaker at anti-war meetings, and spoke of the "danger of Jewish and American capitalists".